chandrangreat/Grello/README.md

  * Navigate to the project (Grello) folder and Install all the packages using 'npm install' and start the express server using 'npm start'.
  * Install angular cli globally using 'npm install -g @angular/cli'.
- * Navigate to the folder public and start the Angular front end using 'ng serve'
+ * Navigate to the folder public and install the packages using 'npm install'.
+ * Start the Angular front end using 'ng serve'.
  * From the browser navigate to 'localhost:4200' to get the running application

 ### Notes